SpicyMKL: Numerical experiments

 \section{Numerical experiments}

-In this section, we experimentally investigate the performance of the proposed method and existing MKL methods using several datasets of binary classification tasks\footnote{All the experiments were executed on Intel Core i7 2.93GHz with 6GB RAM.}.
-We compared our algorithm SpicyMKL to SimpleMKL \cite{JMLR:Rakotomamonjy+etal:2008} and HessianMKL \cite{NIPSWS:Chapelle:2008}.
+In this section, we experimentally confirm the efficiency of the proposed SpicyMKL on several binary classification tasks from UCI and IDA machine learning repository \footnote{All the experiments were executed on Intel Xeon 3.33GHz with 48GB RAM.}.
+We compared our algorithm SpicyMKL to four state-of-the-art algorithms namely SILP \citep{JMLR:Sonnenburg+etal:2006}, SimpleMKL \citep{JMLR:Rakotomamonjy+etal:2008}, LevelMKL~\citep{NIPS:Xu+etal:2008} and HessianMKL \citep{NIPSWS:Chapelle:2008}.
+As for SpicyMKL, we report the results of hinge and logistic losses with block 1-norm regularization.
+We also report the result of the one step optimization method for elastic-net regularization (the method described in \Secref{sec:onestepopt_elast}) with hinge and logistic losses.
+To distinguish the iterative method and the one step method, we call the one step optimization method for elastic-net regularization as ElastMKL.